sanjai131205/FULL_ADDER_SUBTRACTOR/README.md

 4.Compile, simulate, implement, and program the design similarly to the full adder.
 **Program:**

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by: Sanjai.M
+RegisterNumber:212224240143
 */
 ## Full_adder
 module fulladd_top(a,b,cin,sum,carry);